 IMPORTANT!
 Never use this wire to drive anything but a relay or a low-current input!
 This transistorized output can only supply 200 mA, and connecting directly to a solenoid, motor, or other high-current device will cause the module to fail.

-H1/4 BLACK/WHITE high current output from on-board domelight supervision relay
+H1/4 BLACK/WHITE (-) 200 mA domelight supervision output